-When is Quantitative Easing used?
+When is Quantitative Easing Used?

 When a country’s economy is stagnant or not performing well, the Central Bank will evaluate the causes or factors that affect the status quo.
 It will then take measures to ease the issue.
-Usually, higher interest rates and inflation are the major factors that trigger the economic slump, especially when both are getting out of hand.
+Usually, higher interest rates and inflation are the major factors that trigger an economic slump, especially when both are getting out of hand.
 Normally, Central Banks slash their overnight interest-rates to encourage banks to borrow money from them.

-How does Quantitative Easing work?
+How does Quantitative Easing Work?

 The money or proceeds from the sale, received by the banks, will be used to expand private lending activities.
 If lending increases, money circulating in the economy will likewise increase.
-Banks give businesses cheap loans to expand their operations; same goes for shoppers or consumers to encourage them to buy more necessities or things on credit.
+Banks offer businesses cheaper loans to expand their operations.
+The same goes for shoppers or consumers, encouraging them to buy more things on credit.

-Increasing money supply through quantitative easing keeps the value of a country’s currency low and makes it attractive to foreign investors.
+Increasing the money supply through quantitative easing keeps the value of a country’s currency low and makes it attractive to foreign investors.
 Exports are also relatively cheaper.
-Furthermore, as the Central Bank buys government securities, such as, treasury bills, it increases demand and therefore keeps treasury yields low.
-Due to the fact that treasuries are the basis for all long-term interest rates, they also make automobile, furniture, and other consumer debt rates affordable.
-Long-term, fixed-interest mortgage rates will remain low which is crucial in supporting the real estate housing market.
+Furthermore, as the Central Bank buys government securities, such as Treasury bills, this increases the demand for T-bills and, therefore, keeps Treasury yields low.

-What are the downsides of Quantitative Easing?
+What are the Downsides of Quantitative Easing?

 More about Quantitative Easing

 If you want to learn more about quantitative easing, there are lots of resources out there to continue learning.
-The best place to start is by reading directly from the source, on the website for the Federal Reserve’s monetary policy.
+The best place to start is by reading directly from the source – on the website for the Federal Reserve’s monetary policy.
 The Fed publishes a great deal of information on their monetary policies right on their website.

-More resources from CFI
+More Resources from CFI